dschil138/chatterstack/README.md

 - and each dictionary alway contains just the same two keys
 - and the first key can only ever be one of three values

-...this means we can actually abstract away a lot of this mess in a way tha is much more intuitive to use - while also keeping basically all of the inherent flexibility!
-That is a rare thing to be able to do!
+...this means we can actually abstract away a lot of this mess in a way that is much more intuitive to use - while also keeping basically all of the inherent flexibility!
+That is a rare thing to be able to do.

 ### here, look: